PoloMag/paper-magnetic-profiles/README.md

 In addition, a digital hydraulic system was used with the following parameters:

 - 22 valves
-- Nominal power for one valve of 4 W (the so-called "Type B" valve)
+- Nominal power for one valve of 4 W (the so-called "Type R" valve)
 - Nominal power for one controlling relay of 0.36 W (and one relay can be used to control 2 valves)

 The simulations for these profiles also considered adiabatic regenerators.